michelecortiana/Sentiment-Analyzer/README.md

 👉 **No Python required!**

-1. Go to the [Releases](../../releases) section.
-2. Download the latest `SentimentAnalyzer.exe`.
+1. Download the latest `SentimentAnalyzer.exe`.
-3. Double-click the `.exe` to start the application.
+2. Double-click the `.exe` to start the application.

 ⚠️ On first run the models will be downloaded from Hugging Face (Internet required).
 After that, the app works **offline**.